ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 # MAS Manage

 ## Maximo Transaction latency
-When describing Maximo transaction latency it is important to define the boundaries of what constitutes a standard or out-of-the-box Maixmo transaction.
+When describing Maximo transaction latency it is important to define the boundaries of what constitutes a standard or out-of-the-box Maximo transaction.
 The description below does just that.

 ### Terminology